Prevent Blindness has declared June as Cataract Awareness Month.

 Cataracts are the leading cause of vision loss in the United States, and it is the leading cause of blindness in the world.
-There are 24 million Americans over the age of 40 who are affected by cataracts, so it’s important to educate ourselves on cataracts and get screened.
+There are more than 24 million Americans over the age of 40 who are affected by cataracts, so it’s important to educate ourselves on symptoms and risk factors associated with cataracts.

 Who is at risk for cataracts?

 Anyone can get cataracts.
 While most people don’t always show symptoms until at least the age of 40, cataracts can also affect young adults or even children.
 Heredity, disease, eye injury and smoking could cause cataracts to develop at an earlier age.

 What are symptoms of cataracts?

 Symptoms of a cataract may include:

 - Sensitivity to light, especially bright lights from oncoming car headlights

 - Need to get closer to see distant objects, such as road signs

 - A change in the color of the pupil to a milky white or yellow